Proven-Paradox/shaper-system/Handbook.md

 Your agility aids you in evading magical effects.
 You may use your Finesse in place of Heart to determine your Mental Defense.

 #### Battering Defense
 You can physically batter aside your opponent's attacks.
-You may use your Strength in place of your Toughness to determine your Physical Defense.
+You may use your Strength in place of Toughness to determine your Physical Defense.

 #### Body and Soul
 Your wholeness of spirit leads to wholeness of body.
 You may use your Soul in place of Strength to determine your HP.